 My tip is to just get stuck in.
 There is a temptation to want to think about whether you should do it or not and whether it works.
 I can guarantee you it does work.
 That’s why Outplayed.com has the rating they do on Trust Pilot and why they are one of the best matched betting tools available.

 That’s why they have thousands of happy customers who have all made money.

 That’s why there are hundreds of people making a full-time living from matched betting and even more who just use it to earn money as a side earner.

 Can matched betting go wrong and can you lose?

-Some common mistakes in matched betting include inputting the the wrong odds or stake into the matched betting calculator which can mean your profit is affected.
+Some common mistakes in matched betting include inputting the wrong odds or stakes into the matched betting calculator which can mean your profit is affected.

 Another is forgetting to lay the bet off in time which can happen if you don’t get your lay bet on before, say, the horse racing you’re betting on starts.

 Other mistakes can include doing things to give the game away so the bookie knows you are matched betting and aren’t a regular punter.